strangeproblem/strangeproblem.github.io/words.md

 * To connect with other people.
 This means hearing and understanding their life stories, and having them understand your life story.
 * To know truth and knowledge.
 To understand what's going on in the world and how the universe works.

 Most anyone should agree that these are good things.
 In order to show they are *inherent* goals, though, we must show that each one is not good only because it is used to obtain another.
-In other words, there will be no way to explain *why* it is good.
+But this also means there will be no way to explain *why* it is good.
 It will seem good *just because*.

 This is a hard section to write because it's impossible to justify the claims I'm making.
-Because of that, I totally understand if you don't fully believe everything I'm saying here.
+Because of that, I understand if you don't fully believe everything I'm saying here.
 However, I hope that you can at least humor me and agree to roll with these for the remainder of this document.

 That said, I will attempt to justify these inherent goals as well as I can.
-To do that, I will imagine four worlds: each one one, three of the goals are satisfied and one is missing.
-Then I will propose that this is a bad world.
-That will show that all four of the goals are necessary, and one is not merely in service of another.
+To do that, I will imagine four worlds: in each one, three of the goals are satisfied and one is missing.
+For each, I will propose that it seems like a bad world -- seems like a world you wouldn't work to create.
+There will be no justification, it will just seem bad.
+That will show that all four of the goals are necessary for making a good world.

 ### A world where you are not happy

 Imagine a world where the people around you are happy, and you've talked with each of them and come to understand their stories.
 Furthermore, scientific knowledge flourishes, and everyone has a solid and truthful understand of what's going on in the world and universe.
 But nevertheless you are miserable.
-Perhaps there is some aching, physical pain in your body.
+Maybe there's some aching, physical pain in your body.
 You are starving, for example.
 This is not a world you want to live in.

 ### A world where others are not happy